"Laba, you're almost forty, but not only are you kicking my ass on this hike, you're also smoking," I exasperate.

 "You're not the first tourist that I've taken to Qomolangma."

 We reach the final checkpoint to get closer to the mountain.
 Unfortunately, we need yet another permit to get closer - this one costs about $1000 per person.
 Instead, we climb the closest prayer flag and rock stupa covered hill to gaze at Everest.
 The clouds have almost completely cleared save for a few lingering white strips.
-On a nearby rock, I see a Sanskrit phrase carved into a rock.

 "Tsekey, what does this mean?"
 I ask.